Opportunities abound for international students — and all students — to meet new people, make friends, and have fun!

 International students interested in socializing with an American host family can join the Friendship Program, sponsored by the International House of Rhode Island.
 Contact the International House for more details and an application.

 Many of Brown’s academic centers, departments, and faculty greatly enrich both Brown’s international community and the greater Brown community, providing opportunities to learn about different cultures, languages, politics, and issues of the day.
 Check out events hosted by the departments of Africana Studies, East Asian Studies, French Studies, Hispanic Studies, Italian Studies, Judaic Studies, and Portuguese and Brazilian Studies, just to name a few.
-The Watson Institute for International Studies and the Office of Global Engagement, offer events and opportunities, too.
+The Watson Institute for International and Public Affairs and the Office of Global Engagement, offer events and opportunities, too.
 Visit Brown’s events calendar to find out what’s going on this week!